cxphong/Slack-delete-file/README.md

-This will delete all files from 30 days before and maximum number of file is 1000.
+Delete all files from 30 days before and maximum number of file is 1000.
+Remember to re-issue token when complete

 # Slack-delete-file
 - Generare token https://api.slack.com/custom-integrations/legacy-tokens